 Technical Assistance to Support Your Journey

 Becoming part of the Health Center Program can be a challenging and significant commitment.
 These technical assistance (TA) resources will increase your understanding of what is required and support your journey into the Health Center Program

 HRSA provides grants and cooperative agreements to national and regional organizations that address the training and technical assistance (T/TA) needs of health centers and organizations applying to join the Health Center Program.

 - National Association of Community Health Centers (NACHC)

-- So You Want to Start a Health Center (PDF - 1 MB), resource developed by NACHC with support from HRSA
+- So You Want to Start a Health Center (PDF), resource developed by NACHC with support from HRSA

 - Other HRSA-supported national TA providers